OUR STORY | Ein stori

 headshot of alexis mahoney

-Alexis Mahoney
+Alexis Mahoney - Board Member

 Alexis has been serving the Cardiff Methodist Circuit since 2018 and is currently the Minister with Pastoral Care for Cathays, Rumney, and Wesley Canton Methodist Churches.